raipc/atsd-jdbc/README.md

 | 14540 | 1.2.16 |
 | 16130 | 1.2.20 |

-For a given the database version, the above table specifies a range of compatible driver versions.
+For a given database version, the above table specifies a range of compatible driver versions.

-For example, database versions 14150 supports driver versions between 1.2.10 (inclusive) and 1.2.12 (exclusive).
+For example, database version 14150 supports all driver versions between 1.2.10 (inclusive) and 1.2.12 (exclusive).

 ## JDBC Connection Properties Supported by Driver